SuperHouse/esp-open-rtos/extras/sht3x/README.md

 }
 ```

 At the beginning of the task, the periodic measurement is started by function **_sht3x_start_measurement_** with a rate of 1 measurement per second.
-Using the measurement duration returned from this function, the task is delayed using **_vTaskDelay_** to wait for first measurement results.
+Using the measurement duration in RTOS ticks returned from this function, the task is delayed using **_vTaskDelay_** to wait for first measurement results.
 The busy waiting alternative using function **_sht3x_is_measuring_** is shown in comments.
 Inside the task loop, the measurement results are fetched periodically using function **_sht3x_get_results_** with a rate of once per second.

 In the **single shot mode**, the measurement has to be triggered
 in each cycle.
 Waiting for measurement results is also required in each cylce, before the results can be fetched.